 First Majestic Environmental Management System ("EMS").
 EMS is applied across all operations and projects of the Company.
 It is designed to establish a culture focused on preventing, minimizing and mitigating environmental impacts.
-EMS is based on international standards and best practices, and best industry practices in the US and Mexico, and the requirements to obtain the Clean Industry Accreditation (the "CIA") for the Mexican-based operations.
+EMS is based on international standards and best practices, and best industry practices in the US and Mexico, and the criteria of Mexico's Clean Industry Accreditation program.
 All of the Company's operating mines have implemented an annual compliance program to manage the obligations and conditions that must be fulfilled under the Company's environmental permits.
 External EMS audits are conducted regularly to review the performance of each mining operation.
 Important environmental indicators such as water consumption, greenhouse gas emissions, and environmental incidents are recorded and updated in real time in the Company's internal Risk Management System and Production Status database.

 First Majestic Social Management System ("SMS").
 SMS is the Company's tool to implement its social performance commitments.
 The purpose of the various programs and procedures within SMS is to ensure the Company is proactively managing operational impacts, engaging transparently with its stakeholders, and collaborating in a manner that achieves tangible development outcomes in its regions of operation.
-SMS is based upon social performance best practices, including International Finance Corporation ("IFC") Performance Standards, Towards Sustainable Mining Protocols,
+SMS is based upon social performance best practices, including International Finance Corporation ("IFC") Performance Standards, The Mining Association of Canada's Towards Sustainable Mining Protocols ("MAC TSM"), International Council on Mining and Metals, UNICEF Child Rights and Business Principles, the Voluntary Principles on Security and Human Rights, and includes clear performance indicators for continuous improvement.
+All of the Company's operating mines have local community engagement plans and social investment programs in place.
+Each site has had a social impact assessment conducted and has identified an area of influence, which includes the local communities in a geographic area impacted economically, socially, and/or environmentally by its operations.
+In 2024, First Majestic's three operating mines in Mexico, the San Dimas Silver/Gold Mine, the Santa Elena Silver/Gold Mine and the La Encantada Silver Mine were all awarded the 2024 Socially Responsible